 The S&P 500 (SPX) performance during the shutdown in October of 1979 is charted on the left side, and the chart on the right shows the SPX’s performance during the last government shutdown in October 2013.
 Chart source: thinkorswim® by TD Ameritrade.
 Data source: Standard & Poor’s.
 Not a recommendation.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 Instead of panicking and potentially making emotional decisions, Kinahan suggests investors take some time to reassess their portfolio to make sure they’re comfortable with their level of risk, especially if they haven’t done so in a while.
-After 2017’s rally, your portfolio might have become overweight in certain sectors and no longer in line with your risk tolerance and investment objectives.
+And remember that government shutdowns are just one aspect that can impact markets.

 As always, don’t let headlines drive you to make emotional decisions.
 However, now may be a good time to review your portfolio to ensure you haven’t taken on more risk than you may be comfortable with.